My node crashes every few minutes?

 I am trying to install on Ubuntu 20.04 / Debian 10 and get dependency errors?

-See this guide on our Discord to manually resolve the required dependencies.
+See this guide for ubuntu 20.04 on Mina Protocol Discord to manually resolve the required dependencies.
 Alternatively, use a supported OS (Ubuntu 18.04/Debian 9) or use Docker.

 Syncing a node